Skip to main content

 Egypt

-The «Famine Stela» testifies that during a period of social distress, Pharaoh Djoser [3rd Dynasty] ordered immediate sacrifices to be brought to Khnum.
-(2004РакИВ:158).
-This inscription, apparently made during the Ptolemaic era, records the Egyptians' attentive attitude toward dreams.
+As the Egyptians believed, «The gods also communicated their will to people in dreams» (2021МюллерМ:208).
+For instance, the «Famine Stela» testifies that during a period of social distress, Pharaoh Djoser (3rd Dynasty) ordered immediate sacrifices to be brought to Khnum (2004РакИВ:158).
+While this inscription was apparently made during the Ptolemaic era, records the Egyptians' attentive attitude toward dreams.

-In Egypt, since the 12th Dynasty, the staff of the «Houses of Life» (Pr-ʿnḫ), where magic, medicine, and divination were studied, were engaged in compiling manuals that systematically recorded correspondences between dreams and the events they foretold (1951GarnotJSF).
-The Egyptians had specialists in dream interpretation, and Diodorus reported that above the library of the Ramesseum there was an inscription: «The Place of Healing for the Soul» (1972El-AssalG).
+In the institutional context of Egypt, since the 12th Dynasty, the staff of the «Houses of Life» (Pr-ʿnḫ), where magic, medicine, and divination were studied, were engaged in compiling manuals that systematically recorded correspondences between dreams and the events they foretold (1951GarnotJSF).
+The Egyptians possessed specialists in dream interpretation, and Diodorus reported that above the library of the Ramesseum there was an inscription: «The Place of Healing for the Soul» (1972El-AssalG).
+Finally, the «Papyrus Chester Beatty III» (BM 10683) contains the so-called «Dream Book», possibly dating back to the 12th Dynasty, which provides interpretations of dreams (1935GardinerAH:9).

 2 Then said Jacob unto his household, and to all that were with him, Put away the strange gods that are among you, and cleanse yourselves, and change your garments.

-Ethics and Hygiene.
+Ethics and Hygiene

 A congruent perception of «purity» not merely as the absence of physical contamination, but as a state of juridical and spiritual integrity requisite for contact with the sacred.